kha-dinh/my-obsidian/Life Hacks from Stoicism.md

 - Do not care about what you cannot control.
-You cannot control other people's thingking.
+You cannot control other people's thinking.
 You can not control nature.
 - Prepare for the worst case.
 Always have a backup plan.
 That way failure, or loss never affect you.